endyrubbin/AAStream/README.md

 - **Show sidebar on startup**
   - Enable this to show sidebar menu on **AA Stream** startup.
   - Choose which menu option should be shown when sidebar is opened.
-  - Set it to `Favorites` to show your favorited apps (To favorite and unfavorite an app from app list, press and hold the app icon for few seconds).
+  - Set it to `Favorites` to show your favorite apps (To add or remove an app to favorites, press and hold an app icon for few seconds).
+  - Choose how to open sidebar menu, wit two finger tap, double or triple taps.
 - **About**
   - Click on the app icon for 10 times to enable debug mode.
   - This adds a new option in car display to see the logs of the app.